Harshit071/adaptive-iopa-preprocessing-intern-assignment/README.md

 ### 3.4.
 Step 3: The Heart of the Project - The Adaptive Pipeline
 This is where the magic happens (or at least, the carefully tuned logic!).
 The pipeline processes images in this order: Denoising -> Contrast Enhancement -> Brightness Adjustment -> Sharpening.
 Here’s how each step adapts:

-*(This is where you detail YOUR FINAL tuned heuristics.
-Be specific with the thresholds and scaling you settled on.
-Below is an EXAMPLE structure – replace with your actual values and logic descriptions.)*

 *   **Adaptive Denoising:**
     *   **Triggered by:** `noise_wavelet_sigma`.
 My dataset's noise ranged from `0.0040` to `0.0156`.